OJWatson/ojwatson.co.uk/content/authors/ojwatson/_index.md

 I am motivated by reducing global health inequalities, particularly through sustainable systems that strengthen data equity and enable timely, transparent analysis for policy.

 Previously, I was a [Schmidt Science Fellow](https://schmidtsciencefellows.org/) at the London School of Hygiene and Tropical Medicine.
 Before that I completed postdoctoral research at Brown University and completed my PhD in Infectious Disease Modelling at Imperial College London.

+I am a Lecturer (Assistant Professor) in the Department of Infectious Disease Epidemiology, School of Public Health, Imperial College London.
+I work at the intersection of infectious disease modelling, health emergencies, and AI, developing models and data tools to support decision-making in malaria control, pandemic preparedness, and humanitarian response.